liquibase/gradle-liquibase-plugin/README.md

 ----

 **IMPORTANT:** Additional configuration will be required to use version 2.1.0+ of this plugin with Liquibase 4.4.0+.
 Liquibase now uses the picocli library to parse options, but for some reason that library isn't a transitive dependency of Liquibase itself, so if you want to use this plugin with Liquibase 4.4.0+, you'll have to add the `liquibaseRuntime 'info.picocli:picocli:4.6.1'` dependency to your build.gradle file.

 ### February 20, 2022
-This version drops support for the older plugin id.
-To apply this plugin now, you must use `org.liquibase.gradle`.
+This version of the plugin has some important changes

+- The older plugin id is no longer supported.
+To apply this plugin now, you must use
+  `org.liquibase.gradle`.

+- The plugin creates tasks that line up with the newer Liquibase 4.4+ commands.
+To create tasks that match the older pre 4.4 commands, to support backwards compatibility in CI/CD pipelines for example, simply add `-PliquibaseCreateLegacyTasks` to the gradle command.
+This can be done regardless of the version of Liquibase being used.
+This support will be removed in the future.
+  It is helpful to keep in mind that while it is convenient for the task to match the Liquibase commands, it is not necessary, so Liquibase 4.4 tasks can still be used with older versions of Liquibase, the plugin will translate commands and arguments automatically.

+- There is a new `executeSqlFile` task for executing SQL from a file.
+The `executeSql` task now only executes the SQL given in the `liquibaseCommandValue` property, and `executeSqlFile` executes the SQL given in the filename specified by the `liquibaseCommandValue` property.

-This version of the plugin now sends the newer kebab case commands to Liquibase when it detects newer versions in the classpath.
+- The plugin now sends the newer kebab case commands to Liquibase when it detects newer versions in of Liquibase in the classpath.
 For example, it uses `drop-all` when it detects version 4.4+ instead of the legacy `dropAll` command that it sends to older versions of Liquibase.

-This version a new `executeSqlFile` task for executing SQL from a file.
-The `executeSql` task now only executes the SQL given in the `liquibaseCommandValue` property, and `executeSqlFile` executes the SQL given in the filename specified by the `liquibaseCommandValue` property.

-This version also adds support for supplying an output file, to tasks that use one, with the `-PliquibaseOutputFile=someFile` property.
+- An output file can be specified on the command line, for tasks that use one, with the `-PliquibaseOutputFile=someFile` property.
+This will override the `outputFile` specified in the `activity` block of your build.gradle file.

 ### December 20, 2021
 Fixed the Code that detects the version of liquibase in use at the time the liquibase tasks run.